Provable Non-Convex Euclidean Distance Matrix Completion: Geometry, Reconstruction, and Robustness: Properties of the Dual Bases and Concentration Inequalities

 \section{Properties of the Dual Bases and Concentration Inequalities}

-This section of the appendix details technical results about the specific dual bases, $\{\wa\}_{\ai}$ and $\{\va\}_{\ai}$.
-These are needed to prove various technical lemmas throughout the work, but are particularly important in the proof of \Cref{thm: RIP of Mo}.
-Additionally, we provide the non-commutative and scalar Bernstein inequalities, as well as the Hanson-Wright inequality and the Davis-Kahan Theorem, all of which are leveraged throughout this work.
+This section of the appendix develops technical results concerning the specific dual bases $\{\wa\}_{\ai}$ and $\{\va\}_{\ai}$, as well as related constructions derived from them.
+These results are used to establish various auxiliary lemmas throughout the paper and play a particularly important role in the proof of \Cref{thm: RIP of Mo}.
+We also prove that $\mathbb{E}[\Mo] = \Id$.
+In addition, for completeness, we collect several probabilistic tools that are used repeatedly in the analysis.
+These include vector, and noncommutative (operator) Bernstein inequalities, the Hanson--Wright inequality, a decoupling theorem for degenerate U-statistics, and the Davis--Kahan Theorem.